owncloud/music/README.md

 ### Installation

-The Music app can be installed using the App Management in ownCloud.
-Instructions can be found [here](https://doc.owncloud.org/server/8.1/admin_manual/installation/apps_management_installation.html).
+The Music app can be installed using the App Management available on the web UI of ownCloud or Nextcloud for the admin user.

 After installation, you may want to select a specific sub-folder containing your music files through the settings of the application.
 This can be useful to prevent unwanted audio files to be included in the music library.